Ayushburman/Introduction-to-Psychology/Facts.md

 1. Confirmation Bias
 2.
 People tend to notice
-and remember information that supports what they already believe.

-4. H
-One positive quality
-such as attractiveness or confidence) can make someone seem smarter, kinder, or more competent.
+and remember information that supports what they already believ One positive quality such as attractiveness or confidence) can make someone seem smarter, kinder, or more competent.